gbertoldo/DEPP/doc/JOSSPaper/paper.md

 ### Differential Evolution {#sec:DE}

 Differential Evolution algorithm is based on the principles of biological evolution.
 Basically, it works as follows.
 Given a population (set of discrete points in the domain of search), new individuals (trial points) are generated by “mutation” and “crossing over”.
 Here, “mutation” means a rule for creating new trial individuals while “crossing over” means a rule of exchanging information between a trial individual and an individual of the population.
-The fitness (objective function) of the new individuals is compared to the fitness of the parent individuals and the worse individuals are eliminated.
+The fitness (objective function) of the new individuals is compared to the fitness of the2parent individuals and the worse individuals are eliminated.
 The procedure is repeated for several generations (iterations) until a criterion of convergence is satisfied within a given tolerance.

 Current version of DEPP focus on a particular kind of maximization problem, often found in practical applications, i.e.,
 $$\begin{aligned}